Skip to navigation Skip to content

 Comprehensive Compliance Assessment (CCA) + Read more ...

-When a CCA is manually triggered, a serious failure for persistent non-compliance can only be applied if the CDP job seeker has any 3 applied failures (connection, reconnection, non-attendance failure or No Show, No Pay - any combination):
+When a CCA is manually triggered, a serious failure for persistent non-compliance can only be applied if the RAES job seeker has any 3 applied failures (connection, reconnection, non-attendance failure or No Show, No Pay - any combination):

 • in the current Serious Failure Assessment period, or